PROVEN SAFETY PROFILE IN PSORIATIC DISEASE*

 *Psoriatic disease is defined as moderate to severe plaque psoriasis and active PsA.

 †US-licensed active comparator.

 ‡Safety summary includes all patients exposed to TREMFYA®.

 §In the open-label extension, an event was included in Year 1 if it occurred within 52 weeks after the first TREMFYA® administration; in Year 2 if it occurred between 52 weeks and 104 weeks after the first TREMFYA® administration; in Year 3 if it occurred between 104 weeks and 156 weeks after the first TREMFYA® administration; in Year 4 if it occurred between 156 weeks and 208 weeks after the first TREMFYA® administration; in Year 5 if it occurred beyond 208 weeks after the first TREMFYA® administration.

-Safety profile in PsA across 2 clinical trials
+Safety profile in active PsA across 2 clinical trials1

-The overall safety profile observed in patients with psoriatic arthritis treated with TREMFYA® is generally consistent with the profile in patients with plaque psoriasis with the addition of bronchitis and neutrophil count decreased.
-In the 24-week, placebo-controlled period, combined across the 2 studies2:
+The overall safety profile observed in patients with psoriatic arthritis treated with TREMFYA® is generally consistent with the safety profile in patients with plaque psoriasis with the addition of bronchitis and neutrophil count decreased.
+In the 24-week, placebo-controlled period, combined across the 2 studies1:

 – Bronchitis occurred in 1.6% of patients in the TREMFYA® q8w group and 1.1% of patients in the placebo group